scarletstudio/scarletstudio.github.io/_blog/guide-network.md

 footer: jobsearch
 ---

-Most people do not know someone who works in software engineering or other technology role.
+Most people do not know someone who works in software engineering or another technology role.
 There is also a huge variety of roles in the space.

 Meeting others, learning about their perspectives, and sharing your own work are great ways to find new opportunities and grow in your career.

+As a student, you can grow your network by finding supporters!

 ## Outline